ShrayzzDev/MH3U-Save-Editor/README.md

 To download it :

 - Go to [the release section of the repository](https://github.com/ShrayzzDev/MH3U-Save-Editor/releases/latest)
-- Download the rar file names after your OS.
+- Download the rar file named after your OS.
 - Extract the rar file.

 Now if you want to compile it :